+Until now no asbestos has been found in 19 health care facilities under the HSSP2.
 Recommended mitigation measures to avoid or minimize occupational health risks associated with asbestos exposure include:

-- Survey of all building structures by qualified and experienced building inspectors to determine whether asbestos is present in structures. - Adherence to best practices regarding asbestos that meet the Good Practice Note provided in the WBG Environmental, Health and Safety Guidelines annexed to this EMF to ensure construction worker protection during renovation and demolition activities.
+- Survey of all building structures by qualified and experienced building inspectors to determine whether asbestos is present in structures. - Adherence to best practices regarding asbestos that meet the Good Practice Note provided in the WBG Environmental, Health and Safety Guidelines annexed to this version of EMP to ensure construction worker protection during renovation and demolition activities.
 Occupational exposure can be avoided by controlling dust emissions, and through use of effective respiratory protective equipment. - Ensuring that demolition waste is disposed of at secure landfills, or handled by a reputable hazardous waste management facility. - Prohibition on procurement of asbestos-containing building materials. - Close supervision and monitoring of all demolition and construction activities.
 (Good Practice Note: Asbestos: Occupational and Community Health Issues.
 WBG, May 2009).

-5.2 Drinking Water Quality
+3.1.3 Drinking Water Quality